f-edwards/intro_stats/index.md

 No prior statistics or programming experience is assumed.
 Familiarity with algebra and basic calculus is helpful, but we'll be reviewing the foundational math throughout the semester.

-I recommend this [refresher] (https://iqss.github.io/prefresher/) if you are feeling shaky on math fundamentals.
-The 3Blue1Brown series on [linear algebra](https://www.3blue1brown.com/?topic=linear-algebra), [calculus] (https://www.3blue1brown.com/?topic=calculus), and [probability](https://www.3blue1brown.com/?topic=probability) are also worth checking out.
+I recommend this [refresher](https://iqss.github.io/prefresher/) if you are feeling shaky on math fundamentals.
+The 3Blue1Brown series on [linear algebra](https://www.3blue1brown.com/?topic=linear-algebra), [calculus](https://www.3blue1brown.com/?topic=calculus), and [probability](https://www.3blue1brown.com/?topic=probability) are also worth checking out.

 If you are new to programming or new to `R`, that is ok!
 We will take a slow pace throughout.
 If you'd like some focused support, here is a list how to do [many common tasks with `R`](https://posit.cloud/learn/recipes).